 The standard of proof is preponderance of the evidence.
 Preponderance of the evidence is a more likely than not standard.

 Who decides whether to issue a Final Restraining order or FRO?

 A Superior Court Judge sitting in the family part makes the decision after taking testimony and hearing evidence.
 The parties are not entitled to a jury.

 Contact an Experienced Domestic Violence Defense Lawyer

 Brickfield & Donahue is ready to listen to your side of the story.
-Whether you are being investigated for domestic violence or already have a restraining order against you, we work to preserve your interests and safeguard your rights.
+Whether you are being investigated for domestic violence or already have a New Jersey restraining order against you, we work to preserve your interests and safeguard your rights.

 Have a New Jersey restraining order against you?
 Discuss your options with our attorney today by calling (201) 574-7919.